GoogleCloudPlatform/cloud-sql-proxy/README.md

   down the proxy.
 Defaults to 0.
 * `-skip_failed_instance_config`: Setting this flag will allow you to prevent the proxy from terminating when some instance configurations could not be parsed and/or are unavailable.
+* `-log_debug_stdout=true`: This is to log non-error output to stdOut instead of stdErr.
+For example, if you don't want connection related messages to log as errors, set this flag to true.
+Defaults to false.

 Note: `-instances` and `-instances_metadata` may be used at the same time but are not compatible with the `-fuse` flag.